 How far is Banana Azul from town?

-We are approx 1.5 kilometre from Puerto Viejo.
+We are approx 1.5 kilometers from Puerto Viejo.
 This is equal to about 1 mile.
 It is a gorgeous 20 minute walk along the beach.
 Click here for map.
 You can also see where we are located via this satellite picture that was shot just prior to us building.
 Click the image to explore the Puerto Viejo area by satellite.

 I have a dog(s).
 Is that a problem?

 Yes, unfortunately it is.
 We have Sheba and Brownie, and a couple of cats.
 We used to allow dogs in the past but have run into a few compatibility issues.
 Please feel free to enjoy one our dogs as a surrogate during your stay.
 If you did not bring a dog, ours will be only to happy to accompany you on the beach.